TezBaydu/Milestone-Project-3-Cooking/README.md

             * Dessert
             * Snack
     - Ready in Time slider
-        * Slider to adjust when meals can be cooked and prepared in for user in case they want a quick meal
+        * Slider to adjust when meals can be cooked and prepared in for member in case they want a quick meal
     - Search button - once selections have been made
         * Otherwise suggestions are provided
     - Favourites
-        * Where a user has bookmarked favourites, these can also be listed by pressing this button
+        * Where a member has bookmarked favourites, these can also be listed by pressing this button <--- may not be used ---> ?!

 3. Recipe selection - Details provided by members who have shared publicly or via recipe shared database.
     - Name